faisalkhan02/Portfolio-Project/README.md

 ## Project List
 Here's a list of projects included in this repository:

-Project 1: Covid 19 in India Data Analysis Project (Python)
+Project 1: Excel Projects

-Project 2: EDA of World Population (Python)
+Project 2: Power BI Projects

-Project 3: Restaurant Order Analysis (MySQL)
+Project 3: Python Projects

+Project 4: SQL Projects

 ## Project Details
 For detailed information about each project, including datasets used, analysis techniques employed, and key findings, please refer to the individual project folders.